enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

 Database support
 ====================

+The suported versions are referenced inside the :doc:`compatibility matrix <./matrix>`.

 Oracle
 ------------------

-Oracle 10gR2 & 11gR2 & 12c are supported.
 No specific configuration is required in JQM: no options inside jqm.properties (or absent file).
 No specific database configuration is required.

 A typical schema creation would be::